munificent/craftinginterpreters/book/methods-and-initializers.md

 Put on your <span name="party">party</span> hat because we just reached a little milestone.
 ObjBoundMethod is the very last runtime type to add to clox.
 You've written your last `IS_` and `AS_` macros.
-We're only a few chapters from the end of the book and we're getting close to a complete VM.
+We're only a few chapters from the end of the book, and we're getting close to a complete VM.

 ### Accessing methods